Nevada Nursing Schools and Programs

 List Of Nursing Schools In Nevada

-Below is our complete list of accredited nursing schools in Nevada.
-In general, these schools offer campus based CNA, LPN, ASN, BSN, MSN, DNP, PhD, and more nursing programs approved by the Nevada Board Of Nursing.
+Below is our list of accredited nursing schools in Nevada.
+In general, these colleges, universities, and training centers offer campus-based CNA, LPN, ASN, BSN, MSN, DNP, and PhD programs approved by the Nevada Board of Nursing.
+RN schools in NV will generally offer an ADN, ASN, or BSN nursing degree.
+Advanced Practice (APRN) and Nurse Practitioner (NP) programs can be found at larger schools that offer MSN and DNP degrees.

 Arizona College of Nursing - Las Vegas